jonathan-fielding/yalealarmsystem/README.md

 ## Usage

-### getAccessToken
+### getSessionCookie

-`getAccessToken` will retrive a token to use for the API, it takes two arguments, your username and password used to login to the App of your alarm system.
+`getSessionCookie` will retrieve a token to use for the API, it takes two arguments, your username and password used to login to the App of your alarm system.

 ```
-getAccessToken('username', 'password');
+getSessionCookie('username', 'password');
 ```

 ### getStatus